Dddarknight/articles-api/README.md

 ![App structure](image/app_diagram.png "App structure")
 ____
 PostgreSQL is used for collecting data about users and their articles, MongoDB is used for registrating events.
+The rendering server has some additional functionality compared with the React frontend: it is connected with RabbitMQ and Sentry.
+RabbitMQ is used while the rendering server pushes message about a new registered user into a queue and the listening server listens to this queue.
+Sentry is used for registrating server errors.
 ____

 ### CodeClimate and CI status